How to Manage a Dog That Pulls on the Leash

 Dog body harnesses are perfect for puppies, and as the dog is used to wearing a harness, it makes sense to keep using harnesses as the dog gets bigger.

 The ultimate dog accessory, dog body harnesses come in many different designs, styles, sizes, and colors.
-Once again, you can find a wide selection of dog body harnesses on Amazon.com
+Once again, you can find a wide selection of dog body harnesses on Amazon.com.

 Choke Collars

-Let’s be clear; I hate choke collars!
+Let’s be clear: I hate choke collars!

-However, I also have to agree that they can sometimes be the only solution, albeit on rare occasions where nothing else works, such as when you need to manage a dog that pulls on the leash.
+However, I also agree that they can sometimes be the only solution, albeit on rare occasions where nothing else works, such as when you need to manage a dog that pulls on the leash.

 You might be interested in another article I wrote, Choke Chain Collar | Are They Safe For Dog Training